Lifelong Learning Institute in Chesterfield

 Tom Dunkum has been an LLI member since 2010 and enjoys helping with the weekly Bible Discussion.
 Tom is a retired United Methodist Minister (41 years) and is active at St. Marks United Methodist Church on Lucks Lane.
 He is also active in several mission projects including Meals on Wheels, Missions of Mercy (free dental mission statewide), Chaplain (volunteer) at Johnston Willis Hospital.

-Laura Evans has been practicing colored pencils art for over five years.
+Laura Evans has been practicing colored pencils art for the last 5 years.
 She has taken classes online to perfect her skill and love of the medium.
-She has five cats, two dogs and two bunnies that are subject to being put in her artwork at will.
-Laura is married with two grown children.
+She has 5 cats, 2 dogs and 2 bunnies that are subject to being put in her artwork at will.
+Laura is married with 2 grown children.
 Her youngest daughter also follows in her mother's footsteps.
 Laura's mother was a professional artist and LLI member before she was afflicted with Alzheimer's.

 Evamon Fleming is a Richmond native who retired from a career of teaching high school English students in Henrico County schools.
 She has been a long-time member of LLI and currently serves as a literature advisor on our curriculum committee.
 She is also a docent at the Virginia Historical Society.